techiesodiq/HTML-Project/README.md

 # HTML-Project
-This project was developed to revise some fundamentals of html.
-Built by Sodiq Akanmu
+This project was developed to revise some fundamentals of html by Sodiq Akanmu